abineshk-dev/Flames-Java/README.md

 # Flames-Java

-**Flames-Java** is a fun and classic game designed to predict your relationship status with a friend or partner based on their names.
+**Flames-Java** is a fun and classic game designed to predict your relationship status with a friend or partner based on your names.
 This Java implementation uses a doubly linked circular list to traverse through the possible outcomes in a circular manner, making it efficient and enjoyable to use.

 ## How to Run